 (Financial Times)

 Almost half of UK manufacturing companies decided not to hire apprentices.
 For comparison, 74% of companies hired apprentices last year.
-This figure is worrying since apprentices are essential to UK manufacturing employment statistics.
+This figure is worrying since apprentices are essential to the UK manufacturing employment statistics.

 Not investing in training the labour force can negatively affect the economy’s future.